 - If you must focus on one over the other, citations are dramatically more important for a local business.

-Any good marketer will tell you that building links and citations is essential, but the smaller or more locally-focused your business is, the more important citations are.
+Any good marketer will tell you that building links and local citations is essential, but the smaller or more locally-focused your business is, the more important citations are.

 If your local business is looking to build more citations, you have three ways to go about it.

 First, you can reach out to all of the sites you can think of and register your profiles.
-Facebook, Google’s Business Profile, Yelp, TripAdvisor, TrustPilot, Angi; there are dozens of these sites, most with focused niches like food/travel/crafts, so finding every one that applies to your business and setting up your accounts is a great, easy way to build a bunch of valuable citations.
+Facebook, Google’s Business Profile, Yelp, TripAdvisor, TrustPilot, Angi; there are dozens of these sites, most with focused niches like food/travel/crafts, so finding every one that applies to your business and setting up your accounts is a great, easy way to build a bunch of valuable local citations.
 You can also build backlinks by including your website link in these sites, but virtually all of them will nofollow those links by default.

 Second, you can perform business outreach to contact journalists, bloggers, review writers, and other content creators in your niche.
 Look for people who write about your kind of topic and who create editorial content for publications on the web.
 Reach out to them and talk to them.
 Build a rapport, provide them with information, offer to be a resource for interviews, and generally make yourself available.
-You can build links and citations from industry and business-relevant publications through this kind of outreach.
+You can build links and local citations from industry and business-relevant publications through this kind of outreach.